welmoed505/thesis-bat-sound-classifiers/README.md

-Annotation_tool.py was used for annotating the dataset with Audacity.
+# Annotation_tool.py
+Used as annotation tool to manuall select bat call onsets to normalize IPI between calls Requires Audacity to be installed and mod-script-pipe enables (Edit > Preferences > Modules > mod-script-pipe > Enabled) Additional libraries to be installed: pip install paramiko numpy soundfile Temporarily download files from server to local machine, ssh access required

+# Training_pipeline_passt_effnet.py
-Training_pipeline_passt_effnet.py trains and evaluates passt and efficientnet with a kfold and gridsearch
+Trains and evaluates Passt and EfficientNet with a kfold and gridsearch